LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

            ~/WorkSpace/linguaPhylo/tutorials/RSV2sim.lphy
 ```

-where `$LPhyBEAST` is the command to start your LPhyBEAST.
+`$LPhyBEAST` supposes to be the command to [start LPhyBEAST](https://linguaphylo.github.io/setup/).
-The rests are the arguments to indicate creating
+The rests are the arguments to indicate creating 110 BEAST XMLs
-BEAST XMLs (including extra logs containing "true" values and "true" trees)
-from 110 simulations with a file steam "al2",
+with a file steam "al2",
-and saving to the folder "~/WorkSpace/.../xmls/".
+and saving all files to the folder "~/WorkSpace/.../xmls/".
+This will also create extra logs containing "true" values and "true" trees from
+110 simulations.

 The benefit of using `-r` is that LPhyBEAST will create the XMLs
 whose log file names are distinct to one another.
-They are concatenated by the same file steam and index numbers
+Their names are concatenated by the same file steam and index numbers
-which are separated by an underscore.
+and separated by an underscore.
 For example, in the generated `al2_0.xml`, the log file name is `al2_0.log`
 and tree log file name is `al2_0.trees`.
 So you do not need to worry about the overwriting problem, when you run all XMLs